KyleSpence/microsoft365-scripts/PreservationHoldLibraryDeletionScript/README.md

 > **Warning:**
 > This script will permanently delete files from your SharePoint Preservation Hold Library if run in deletion mode.
 Use at your own risk.
 The author takes NO responsibility for any data loss or consequences!

+## Use Cases
+- If you're anything like me you probably set Retention to everything back in 2019 and just left it as is, as a result the Preservation Hold Library has ballooned over 500GB and will soon bring you over the SharePoint storage size for the organization.
+This script can help clean that folder up.

 ## Prerequisites
 - Windows PowerShell 7.4.6 or later
 - [PnP PowerShell Module](https://pnp.github.io/powershell/)